MS in Public Health

 • Comprehensive Examination Not required.

-• Thesis, Project, or Coursework-Only Options Thesis or coursework only.
+• Thesis, Project, or Coursework-Only Options Thesis only.
 No other options available.

 • Thesis: Thesis required for all areas.
 Thesis students must earn at least 8 hours in IPHS 598.